 Buying and selling commodities are not the same as buying and selling shares.
 A few key factors to that differentiate the two include:

-- Perishability: The fundamental nature of the underlying asset in commodity trading is that the commodities are perishable, which means that if the commodity is not stored safely or perishes before the exchange, it may lose all its value.
-Unlike this; in shares, the underlying asset is intangible and can be shared as long as the company is functional.
+Few commodities are perishable in nature, which means that if the commodity is not stored safely or perishes before the exchange, it may lose all its value.
+Unlike this, in shares the underlying asset is intangible and can be shared as long as the company is functional.

-- Delivery: Commodity trade is heavily dependent on the physical delivery of the commodity, which is susceptible to much higher risk than the delivery of electronic stock certificates.
+You can choose to take the delivery in commodity contracts, which is susceptible to a much higher risk than the delivery of electronic stock certificates.